 - 1. Is there a need for smaller event venues in Wellington? - 2.
 Is there a need for other types of venues such as western or breed shows? - 3.
+What can be done to protect polo from development pressure? - 4.
+What can be done to help the polo community thrive here in the long-term? - 5.
 Should Wellington provide more lodging options?
-If so, where? - 4.
-Should Wellington attract international events such as the World Equestrian Games?
+If so, where? - 6.
+Should Wellington attract the World Equestrian Games?